 I added some flocked branches and reindeer on my mantel top.

 I love the gold on the inside and the glittery copper on the outside.
+They really have a nice modern touch!

 I love how these easy DIY glitter ornaments were!